malachyayala/httpApp/README.md

 <h4>Step #3:</h4>
 In order to start and run the program, run the follow command: 'python3 manage.py runserver'.
 The HTTP API should now be ready for testing.<br />
 <br />
-*NOTE: If MySql DB is not working, put this under 'DATABASES' in settings.py:<br />
+*NOTE: If your MySql DB is not working, put this under 'DATABASES' in settings.py to run it with thhe sqlite3 db:<br />
 	'default': {<br />
     	'ENGINE': 'django.db.backends.sqlite3',<br />
     	'NAME': BASE_DIR / 'db.sqlite3',<br />